-Stena Teknik is a technical resource for Stena’s marine-related business areas, to increase their competitiveness and develop techniques to handle the Group’s vessels on a safe, environmentally friendly and effective basis.
+Stena Teknik is a technical resource for Stena’s marine-related business areas, committed to increasing their competitiveness and developing techniques to operate the Group’s vessels on a safe, environmentally friendly and effective basis.
 Stena Teknik plays an important role in achieving the vision of climate-neutral transport.
-Within this area, intensive work is taking place to optimise the design of existing vessels and newbuildings, in order to reduce fuel consumption and increase load capacity.
-There is great potential to optimise vessel construction by also reducing the amount of steel used, and thereby the total weight.
+The area is working intensively to optimise the design of existing vessels and new constructions in order to minimise fuel consumption and increase load capacity.
+There is great potential to optimise vessel construction by reducing the amount of steel used and thereby the total weight.

-The Stena Elektra project is a good example of this. ”For Stena Elektra, the aim for the vessel is to be able to cover 50 nautical miles on battery, which is the entire route between Göteborg and Frederikshavn.
-In the construction, we plan to use lightweight materials and to eliminate anything that is not necessary for the vessel’s operation, in order to reduce the weight as far as possible.
-The vessel will also have a more flexible structure, so that this can be adjusted quickly, depending on the demand profile between cargo and passengers,” says Harry Robertsson.
+One ongoing project is the development of battery-operated Stena Elektra, the world’s most advanced RoPax vessel.
+Stena Elektra is estimated to be put into operation in 2030, with battery operation capacity for 50 nautical miles, which is the route between Göteborg and Fredrikshamn.
+Lightweight construction materials will be used, with elimination of anything that is not necessary for the vessel’s operation in order to reduce the weight as much as possible.
+The vessel will also have a more flexible structure, which can be adjusted quickly, depending on the distribution of demand between freight and passengers.

-During the year, Stena Teknik contributed to the development of Stena RoRo’s new E-Flexer vessel of the RoPax model type, which is currently being built in China and will be among the most energy efficient of its kind.
-The vessel is built to run on various types of fuel and is also prepared for such cleaning equipment as scrubbers and catalytic cleaning. ”We’ve reduced the fuel consumption of the E-Flexer vessel by around 25 per cent, compared to equivalent previous tonnage, which besides reducing costs also benefits the environment significantly,” says Harry Robertsson.
+The travel restrictions due to the pandemic meant that Stena Teknik had to suspend its planned physical inspections of Stena RoRo’s new E-Flexer vessel as a RoPax model, which is being built in China and which will be the most energy efficient of its type.
+Stena Teknik has contributed to developing these vessels, which are built to run on different types of fuel and are also equipped for cleaning equipment such as scrubbers and catalytic cleaning.